willdurand/willdurand.github.io/_posts/2012-01-24-designing-a-software-by-naming-things.markdown

 an application, and reduces coupling but it's not the purpose of this post.

-My Golden Rule is: **if you're not able to find a name for a class, then ask yourself if this class makes sense**, or if you can decouplate things a bit more.
+My Golden Rule is: **if you're not able to find a name for a class, then ask yourself if this class makes sense**, or if you can decouple things a bit more.

 A wrong name or a non-explicit name often lead to errors.
 If you're not satisfied with your naming, then think again because you probably missed something.
 Inspire yourself by reading good code, thanks to